 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Signs and symptoms of neuroblastoma depend on where the tumor is located and the age of the child.
-These may include:
+Signs and symptoms depend on where the cancer is located.
+They may include:

 ||Lump or swelling, Horner syndrome

-The tumor will be studied to look for features that are important to the diagnosis and treatment of neuroblastoma.
-Some neuroblastoma tumors are more aggressive and require more intense therapy.
-Doctors can predict how the tumor might respond to treatment by how the cells look and whether there are certain gene changes in the tumor.
+Doctors will study the tumor for features that are important to diagnose and treat neuroblastoma.
+Some tumors are aggressive and require intense therapy.
+Doctors can predict how a tumor might respond to treatment by how the cells look and whether there are certain gene changes in the tumor.

 |Stage||Spread of disease|